verrazzano/docs/content/en/docs/setup/install/multicluster.md

    $ rm managed1.yaml
    ```

-1. Obtain the Kubernetes API server address for the admin cluster, using the following instructions.
+1. Use the following instructions to obtain the Kubernetes API server address for the admin cluster.
 This address must
    be accessible from the managed cluster.

    {{< tabs tabTotal="2" tabID="3" tabName1="Most Kubernetes Clusters" tabName2="Kind Clusters" >}}